-Bachelor’s degree programs at Freie Universität Berlin combine education in a specific discipline within the degree program in that subject with modules within the general professional skills courses (Allgemeine Berufsvorbereitung, ABV) field, which are geared toward professional practice.
-You can choose from a wide range of courses, choose individual areas of focus, and supplement your own competency profile with qualifications that are relevant in terms of both the labor market and your own personality.
+Bachelor’s degree programs at Freie Universität Berlin combine subject-specific education with practice-oriented modules that are part of the general professional skills (Allgemeine Berufsvorbereitung, ABV) study field.
+You can choose from a wide range of courses, thereby define your individual area of focus to improve your own qualifications profile and obtain skills that are relevant for both the job market and your personality.
 The general professional skills (ABV) study field also includes a mandatory professional internship.

-Out of the total of 180 credits required to complete a bachelor’s degree program at Freie Universität, 30 credits must be earned in ABV.
-That equates to one-sixth of all of the student’s studies.
-The ABV study field is structured as follows:
+30 out of the 180 credit points required to complete a bachelor’s degree at Freie Universität Berlin must be completed in the ABV study field.
+This corresponds to one sixth of the program.
+The structure is as follows:

 General Professional Skills (ABV) Study Field